3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz

 \section{Abstract}

-In this paper, we present 3D high resolution radar imaging at millimeter-Wave (mmWave) frequencies via a combination of virtual Multiple Input Multiple Output (MIMO) Frequency Modulated Continuous Wave (FMCW) Radars with Synthetic Aperture Radar (SAR) which results in a low cost and high speed 3D mmWave imagery system with low complexity.
+In this paper, we present 3D high resolution radar imaging at millimeter-Wave (mmWave) frequencies by means of a combination of virtual Multiple Input Multiple Output (MIMO) Frequency Modulated Continuous Wave (FMCW) Radars and Synthetic Aperture Radar (SAR) which results in a compact, low-cost, and high-speed 3D mmWave imagery system with low complexity.